toothpaste-main/battlefront-overhaul-mod/scripts/bom_ctf/README.md

 # Reusable CTF Script

-The [`bom_ctf.lua`](bom_ctf.lua) script contains simplified functions for creating CTF game modes and templates for using the script in making 1-flag and 2-flag CTF.
+The [`bom_ctf.lua`](bom_ctf.lua) script contains simplified functions for creating CTF game modes.
+Templates are provided for using the script in both 1-flag and 2-flag CTF.

 ### 1-Flag CTF Simplicity